jmracines3/new-api/README.md

-Hello my name is JM.
+Hello, my name is JM.
 I love to play basketball.
 My favorite food is kare-kare.

-I'm interested with collaboraing with tech-savvy people and learn from them.
+I'm interested in collaborating with tech-savvy people and learning from them.